Yellowstone in October – Is It A Good Time To Visit?

 Yellowstone Weather in October

-The average temperatures in October at Yellowstone are highs around 56 and lows around 30 degrees Fahrenheit.
+The Yellowstone National Park weather and temperatures in October are highs around 56 and lows around 30 degrees Fahrenheit.

 Be prepared for rain or snow at any time in October.
 Layers are key when exploring Yellowstone in October.
 Reference our winter clothing guide so you can enjoy the outdoors, even when it’s cold!
 We recommend at the minimum: